- Bovine tracheal cartilage (BTC)

 For Patients & Caregivers

-There is no proof that bovine cartilage can treat cancer or HIV.
+There is no clinical evidence to support the use of bovine cartilage for the treatment of cancer or HIV.

-Relatively little laboratory experimentation has been done with bovine cartilage.
-The use of cartilage products against cancer partially stems from the theory that since cartilage does not contain blood vessels, it must contain substances that would prevent the growth of blood vessels around tumors, a process known as angiogenesis.
+The use of cartilage products for treating cancer partially stems from the theory that since cartilage does not contain blood vessels, it must contain substances that would prevent the growth of blood vessels around tumors, a process known as angiogenesis.
 There is some laboratory support for the anti-angiogenic properties of shark cartilage, but almost none for bovine cartilage.
 Catrix®, a bovine cartilage product, was used in a laboratory experiment against isolated samples of several cancer cell lines, with positive results at high doses.
-However, there is still little evidence that these anti-cancer effects can take place in the human body.
+However, there is still little evidence that these anti-cancer effects can occur in the human body.

 Because bovine cartilage supplements may contain the same specialized proteins that make up human cartilage, they might assist with the resynthesis of cartilage in people with osteoarthritis.
-This theory has not been borne out in humans in clinical trials, however.
-It has been suggested that bovine cartilage can enhance immune response as well, but this effect has not been shown in humans.
+It has also been suggested that bovine cartilage can enhance immune response as well, but this effect has not been shown in humans.

 - To reduce swelling associated with arthritis